 The Wagyu is not an American heritage breed, but it is considered a “living national treasure” by its native Japan.
 Wagyu (which literally translates to “Japanese cattle”) were originally bred as draft animals.
 Selection for physical endurance favored animals with more intra-muscular fat cells, also known as “marbling.”
 The intensity of the Wagyu’s marbling is what makes their beef so extraordinarily tender and flavorful.

 Stock descended from full-blood Japanese cattle is rare in the U.S. and is more commonly used for cross-breeding with other large breeds like Angus.
 We chose to add a few full-blood Wagyu to our breeding program to give our family, friends, and customers something special to taste.
-Our first 100% Wagyu calves are due in 2017.

 We are members of the American Wagyu Association.
 Our heifers and bull are registered and DNA-verified.